nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Warnings**:
 - At least one space is needed between `delete` and `-d`.
 - Spacing between `-d` and `INDEX` is not compulsory.
-- Only one delivery at the specified `INDEX` can be deleted at a time.
+- Only one delivery can be deleted one command.
   - `delete -d 1 3 5` is not allowed.

 </box>